open-resources/stats_bank/content/public/005.Foundations for inference/Topic Outcome/5_1_point_estimates_and_sampling_variability_q5_1/5_1_point_estimates_and_sampling_variability_q5_1.md

 myst:
   substitutions:
     params_vars_title: Identify the parameter, Part I
-    params_vars_question: In a survey, one hundred college students are asked whether or not they cited information from Wikipedia in their papers.
+    params_vars_question: In a survey, one hundred college students are asked what percentage of their total weekly spending is on alcoholic beverages.
-    params_vars_answer_panel_feedback: Proportion.
-Each student reports Yes or No, so this is a categorical variable and we use a proportion.
+    params_vars_answer_panel_feedback: Mean.
+Each student reports a number, which is a percentage.
-    params_part1_ans1_value: Proportion
+    params_part1_ans1_value: Mean
     params_part1_ans1_feedback: Great!
 You got it.
-    params_part1_ans2_value: Mean
+    params_part1_ans2_value: Proportion
     params_part1_ans2_feedback: Try again please!
 ---
 # {{ params_vars_title }}